datodev/dato/README.md

        (with-meta
           [{:db/id (:db/id session)
              :mouse/position [x y]}]
-          ;; The change will be inserted into our local db and send to an in-memory instance of Datomic ;; (not persisted to disk), and the resultant server-side tx will be broadcast out to clients ;; who have indicated their interest.
+          ;; The change will be inserted into our local db and sent to an in-memory instance of Datomic ;; (not persisted to disk), and the resultant server-side tx will be broadcast out to clients ;; who have indicated their interest.
 This client will not receive acknowledgment of the tx ;; (although this design aspect may change depending on real-world use cases)